Microservices-Demo-Projects/logging-and-distributed-tracing/README.md

     EXPOSE 8081
     ```
-- Similarly the Dockerfiles are written for the other the demo applications with:
+- Similarly the Dockerfiles are written for the other demo applications as:
     - `demo-ms-one` exposes port `8081`
     - `demo-ms-two` exposes port `8082`
     - `demo-ms-three` exposes port `8083`